aleth/finery-themes/README.md

 * Darker window list in the panel, with more even shading
 * Removed "drop shadows" from window list text (text inset off)
 * Remove 3D effect from entry boxes (as in original Radiance theme)
+* Paler selection colour

 FineryDark
 ----------

 * Darker menu separators
+* Remove 3D effect from entry boxes (as in Ambiance)
+* Softer shaded top of titlebars: remove 'grey line' from titlebar
 * Panel background from Ambiance theme
-* Remove 3D effect from entry boxes (as in Ambiance)
-* Remove 'grey line' from titlebar: softer shaded top of titlebars
+* Brighter default hover colour
+* Paler selection colour